Tudat/tudat/tutorials/tudatFeatures/estimationSetup/parameterEstimationSettings.rst

       :class:`EstimatebleParametersEnum` variable that can take the following values:

       - :literal:`gravitational_parameter`.
 Gravitational parameter of a body, linked to a :class:`GravityFieldModel` object, which may be a point-mass or (time-dependent) spherical harmonic field.
 Parameter size: 1.
 Secondary identifer: None.
       - :literal:`constant_drag_coefficient`.
-Drag coefficient of a body that is constant, linked to a :class:`CustomAerodynamicCoefficientInterface` object, which must have 0 independent variables for the coefficients.
+Drag coefficient of a body that is constant, linked to a :class:`CustomAerodynamicCoefficientInterface` object derived from :class:`AerodynamicCoefficientInterface`, which must have 0 independent variables for the coefficients.
 Parameter size: 1.
 Secondary identifer: None.
       - :literal:`constant_rotation_rate`.
-Rotation rate of a body around a fixed axis, linked to a :class:`SimpleRotationalEphemeris` object.
+Rotation rate of a body around a fixed axis, linked to a :class:`SimpleRotationalEphemeris` object derived from :class:`RotationalEphemeris`.
 Parameter size: 1.
 Secondary identifer: None.
       - :literal:`radiation_pressure_coefficient`.
 Constant radiation pressure coefficient of a body, linked to a :class:`RadiationPressureInterface` object.
 Parameter size: 1.
 Secondary identifer: None.
       - :literal:`rotation_pole_position`.
 Fixed rotation axis about which a body rotates with a fixed rotation rate, linked to a :class:`SimpleRotationalEphemeris` object.
 Parameter size: 2 (denoting pole right ascension and declination).
 Secondary identifer: None.
       - :literal:`ground_station_position`.
 Fixed body-fixed position of a ground station on a body, linked to a :class:`GroundStationState` object (requires a :class:`GroundStationState` class).
 Parameter size: 3 (denoting body-fixed *x*, *y* and *z* Cartesian position).
 Secondary identifer: Ground station name.